 The Institute for Data Science and Computing will contribute to the future generations of data scientists by infusing Data Science into instructional programs.
 In collaboration with relevant academic units, members of the Institute will teach courses in Data Science, and the Institute will provide support and assistance in developing degree and certificate programs related to Data Science.

 A core mission of the Institute is to spread interest in Data Science not only among specialists, but also among the public at large.
 The Institute will reach out to local and global communities for educational collaboration through activities such as conferences and symposia, hands-on workshops and training sessions for workforce development, and programs for middle and high-school students.

 Cooper Fellow, College of Arts and Sciences

-Dr. Mitsunori Ogihara joined the University of Miami in 2007 as Professor in the Department of Computer Science and as Program Director of the Big Data Analytics & Data Mining Program for the Center for Computational Science (now IDSC).
+Dr. Mitsunori Ogihara is Director of Workforce Development and Education for IDSC and Site Director for NSF University of Miami CARTA.
+A Professor of Computer Science, Prof. Ogihara also holds secondary appointments in the Department of Electrical and Computer Engineering in the College of Engineering, and in the Department of Music Media and Industry in the Frost School of Music.
+He joined the University of Miami in 2007 as Professor in the Department of Computer Science and as Program Director of the Big Data Analytics & Data Mining Program for the Center for Computational Science (now the Insitute for Data Science and Computing IDSC).
 More recently, he served as Associate Dean for Digital Library Innovation in the College of Arts and Sciences.
-Dr. Ogihara holds secondary appointments in the Department of Electrical and Computer Engineering in the College of Engineering and the Department of Music Media and Industry in the Frost School of Music.